Hurricanes vs. Senators: Betting Trends, Odds, Advanced Stats

 Hurricanes Advanced Stats

-- The Hurricanes' past 10 games have averaged 0.4 fewer goals than the over/under of 6.5 set for this matchup.

-- In their past 10 games, the Hurricanes have scored 1.3 fewer goals per game than their average on the season.
+- During their past 10 games, the Hurricanes have scored 2.1 fewer goals per game than their average on the season.

-- The Hurricanes' 3.2 average goals per game add up to 244 total, which makes them the 18th-ranked scoring team in the league.
+- The Hurricanes are ranked 19th in the league with 250 goals this season, an average of 3.2 per contest.

-- The Hurricanes are ranked second in league play for the fewest goals against this season, having conceded 193 total goals (2.5 per game).
+- The Hurricanes are ranked second in NHL action for the fewest goals against this season, having allowed 202 total goals (2.6 per game).

-- With a +51 goal differential, they're ranked sixth-best in the NHL.
+- The team's goal differential is eighth-best in the league at +48.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.